MuhammedBuyukkinaci/General-IT-Notes/README.md

 15) *create_item* function is a post function.
 It adds a new record to database(python dictionary in our case).
 The body should cover the attributes of Item class.
 Item class is inherited from Basemodel of PyDantic.
 Open up [docs](http://127.0.0.1:8000/docs) page and send a body via POST /create-item/{item_id}.

+16) update_item function is updating an existing data.
+It is a PUT request.
+It uses UpdateItem pydantic class.

+17) delete_item function is deleting an existing data.
+If data doesn't exist, it returns a 404 status code.

+18) To try POST, PUT and DELETE, run POST request first.
+Run PUT request second.
+Run DELETE request last.

 # General-IT-Notes
 Including my experiences on Software Development